Family Education Rights and Privacy Act (FERPA)

 In accordance with institutional policy and the U.S. Family Education Rights and Privacy Act of 1974 (FERPA), Truckee Meadows Community College vigorously protects the privacy of student education records.
 The institution does not release private records of individual students, such as grades and class schedules, without prior written consent of the student or as specifically authorized by FERPA.
 Some of the exceptions to the prior written consent exceptions are reviewed below and are also found in the Statement of Policy in Accordance with FERPA.

 As permitted under federal law, the sole exception to the above practice is the release of “directory” information considered to be public in nature and not generally deemed to be an invasion of privacy.
-At Truckee Meadows Community College the following categories are defined as “directory” information: student name, address, telephone number, email address(s), semesters of enrollment, full-time/part-time status, degree(s) awarded, emphasis field(s), certificate field(s), honors and awards, and date(s) of graduation.
+At Truckee Meadows Community College the following categories are defined as “directory” information: student name, participation in officially recognized activities and sports, address, telephone number, weight and height of members of athletic teams, most recent educational agency or institution attended, email address(s), semesters of enrollment, full-time/part-time status, degree(s) awarded, emphasis field(s), certificate field(s), honors and awards, and date(s) of graduation.

-- Administrative offices will use the photographs as an additional safeguard in verifying a student’s identity.
+- Administrative offices will use photographs as an additional safeguard in verifying a student’s identity.

 - Faculty and staff members will have access to student photos for class rosters, testing, and academic advising.